 Using traditional SPC methods, one could set up a separate and R control chart for each characteristic.
 However, InfinityQS SPC has powerful, innovative Group charts that allow users to extract far more meaningful information from the data.
-Rather than four control charts, one can use a single Group chart to evaluate all operations from the production line.
-Group charts combine multiple process streams onto a single chart.
+Rather than four control charts, one can use a single Group control chart to evaluate all operations from the production line.
+Group control charts combine multiple process streams onto a single chart.
 In order to combine all ingredients on the same chart, the data must first be coded to fit a common scale.
 Data is coded by subtracting each ingredient target weight from the subgroup average.
 This coding is sometimes called DFT (deviation from target).
 Once DFT values are calculated, the two characteristics furthest away, low and high, from their respective target values are plotted.

 Table 2 Deviation from target calculations.
 Target values come from the specification limit record.

 Deviation from Target—DTF Data